illumi420/KLR/README.md

 how this KLR thing works "the math behind it" or at least  to have this math done by a computer.

+<h1>NOTE!</h1>

+<b>In  Regard  the PDF  Files in the <b>Exampel</b> folder:</b>

+<em>"The PDF files provided on this Repo are not my own creation, but rather the work of others.
+These files are provided for descriptive purposes only and are not intended to infringe upon any copyrights or intellectual property rights.
+I do not claim ownership or authorship of these files, and they are provided as-is, without any warranties or guarantees of accuracy or suitability for any particular purpose."</em>

 <h1>For Whom this Tool aimed for ?</h1>

 You are Doing a "Training/Retraining" in the direction of specialist information technology in Germany.